Sharing Is Caring! Share this awesome content with your friends now.

 Whether ‘John belly full’, green gage, East Indian or stringy, mangoes are by far Jamaica’s most popular fruit.

-Mango season coincides with the summer holidays that means that Jamaican children can (and do) raid the various mango trees for the yummy fruit all day every day of the season.
+Mango season coincides with the summer holidays that means that Jamaican children can (and do) raid the various mango trees for the yummy fruit all day every day of the season then head back to playing the traditional Jamaican games we know and love.

 Jamaicans do not eat just one mango in a sitting; we have to have at least three each time, regardless of the size.